Jenkidamaa/Projeto_PomodoroTimer/README.md

-# Projeto_PomodoroTimer
+# Project Pomodoro Timer
-Um projeto do aplicativo Pomodoro Timer implementado em Python.
-Utilizado para o estudo da interação e contrução de Classes, Modulos, objetos e suas propiedades.
-Com a organização de Factory e Estragia utilizando organização SOLID.
+A Pomodoro Timer application project implemented in Python.
+Used to study the interaction and construction of Classes, Modules, objects and their properties.
+With the organization of Factory and Estragia using SOLID organization.